life-itself/community/content/blog/emergent-power-report-2024.md

   - life-itself-research
   - ecosystem-mapping
 image: /assets/images/blog-24-02-26.jpg
-description: We are pleased to publish "Evolving an Emerging Ecosystem", a report on key challenges and capacities for change agents in the "emerging ecosystem".
+description: We are pleased to publish "Emergent Power", a report on key challenges and capacities for change agents of a Second Renaissance.
 ---
-We are pleased to publish *Evolving an Emerging Ecosystem*, a report on key challenges and capacities for change agents in the "emerging ecosystem".
+We are pleased to publish *Emergent Power*, a report on key challenges and capacities for change agents of a Second Renaissance.

 This research study is part of [Cohere+](https://lifeitself.org/blog/2023/08/30/cohere-erasmus-mapping-announce), an educational field-building project part-funded by the European Union.
 The Cohere+ project is a collaboration between: Life Itself; The Hague Center for Global Governance, Innovation and Emergence; the Institute for Integral Studies; Emerge; and the Ekskäret Foundation.